rajivsuting/reno_platforms_assignment_school_management/README.md

 A professional school management platform built with Next.js and MySQL, featuring a modern UI design and comprehensive data management capabilities.

+## ⚠️ Important Notice

+**For the best experience, please run this application locally.**

+The deployed version on Vercel has limitations with image uploads due to serverless environment constraints.
+While the application is fully functional for viewing schools, adding/editing schools with images works best in a local development environment.

+**Local Development Benefits:**

+- ✅ Full image upload functionality
+- ✅ Complete CRUD operations
+- ✅ Better performance
+- ✅ No serverless limitations

 ## Features

 ### 🏫 Add School Page (`/addSchool`)